Jun 27 , 2020

 (Hand rolling a joint, Image from Stocksy on Pintarest)

 Okay, we’ve done the ‘How to Roll a Joint for Beginners’ section – the ‘How to Roll a Joint Easy’ or ‘How to Roll a Joint for Dummies’ methods using joint roller machines or premade cones – now are you ready for more intermediate level joint rolling?
-Prepare yourself as much as you are able, because now we are gonna get into hand rolling without a tool, no training wheels; we will attempt to teach you how to roll a perfect joint step-by-step with just some kinda papers, your fingers, a few nugs of weed and, hopefully, the skill you develop as you practice packing pot into papers for the purpose of doing some puffing!
+Prepare yourself as much as you are able, because now we are gonna get into hand rolling without a tool, no training wheels - this is the old school way; we will attempt to teach you how to roll a perfect joint step-by-step with just some kinda papers, your fingers, a few nugs of weed and, hopefully, the skill you develop as you practice packing pot into papers for the purpose of doing some puffing!

-How to Roll a Basic Joint By Hand:
+How to Roll a Joint By Hand - Basic:

 This may take a few attempts to get right, but it’s a time-honored technique that tokers have used to make themselves marijuana cigarettes, or reefers, for many, many years.

-Here is comic actor and noted stoner Seth Rogen giving his take on rolling a reefer:
+Here is comic actor and noted stoner Seth Rogen giving his take on how to roll a joint:

 Now, let’s try some variations on your simple standard spliff.